dtekcth/data101/src/beginner/git/liveshare.md

 change to "Shared".
 Clicking on it will allow you to manage parts of the session.
 This is for example where you can end the session.
-There is a user interface where you have more control for managing Live Share sessions in the Live Share tab on the left.
+There is a user interface where you have more control for managing Live Share sessions in the Live Share tab in the activity bar the left.

 One more useful function you'll see here (and in the command palette) is sharing a terminal.
 This will allow all participants of your session to use a